Benchmark Static API Call Datasets for Malware Family Classification: Introduction

-Major contributions of this paper are: \begin{itemize} \item Present two alternative data sets that researchers can use to benchmark for studies on dynamic malware family classification using API calls with increased current and diversified malware samples. \item To our best knowledge, the dataset obtained from VirusSamples contains the most up-to-date malware samples based on API calls. \item Proposing a way to use cloud platforms to overcome the daily API key limit of VirusTotal without overloading or abusing the system to build a new dataset more efficiently. \item Presentation of baseline classification results with machine learning techniques, such as Histogram-Based Gradient Boosting, Random Forest, Support Vector Machine for the new malware datasets., \item Comparative analysis of the Machine Learning (ML) techniques to identify the best performing technique for effective malware classification and use it as a candidate technique for developing dynamic malware classification systems. \end{itemize} The rest of the paper is as follows: The related work and background of other research are discussed in Section~\ref{section:rw}.
-Section~\ref{section:ds} presents features of the new datasets and the main infrastructure of virus analysis.
-Google Cloud Platform for Multi-User Malware Data Collection is explained in Section~\ref{section:google}.
-In Section~\ref{section:models}, machine learning techniques: Histogram-Based Gradient Boosting, Random Forest, Support Vector Machine, and XGBoost are described, and their results with the used dataset are given.
+Major contributions of this paper are: \begin{itemize} \item Presenting two alternative datasets \footnote{https://github.com/khas-ccip/api\_sequences\_malware\_datasets} that researchers can use in their studies on malware family classification based on API calls with increased current and diversified malware samples. \item To our best knowledge, the dataset obtained from VirusSamples contains the most up-to-date malware samples based on API calls. \item Proposing a new way to use cloud platforms to overcome the daily API key limit of VirusTotal without overloading or abusing the system to build a new dataset more efficiently. \item Presentation of benchmark classification results with machine and deep learning techniques.

+\end{itemize} The rest of the paper is as follows: The related work and background of other research are discussed in Section~\ref{section:rw}.
+Section~\ref{section:m} presents features of the new datasets and the tools and steps for data construction and also Google Cloud Platform for multi-user to increase efficiency in malware data collection.
+At Section~\ref{section:models} the models for benchmarking are introduced and the result are shown.
 Finally, Section~\ref{section:conclusion} concludes this paper.